 - Both options work similarly.
 You assign a name, then pick everything you want to belong to the group or combined space.
 The app will recommend common names, but you can create your own.

 - In both cases, you can optionally link a speaker.
 For rooms, this lets you drop the group name when you say something like “turn on the lights” in proximity to that speaker.
-Combined spaces let you choose multiple speakers, but only for audio playback.
+Combined spaces let you assign multiple speakers, but only for audio playback.

 Once you’ve created groups, you can view them by scrolling through the Devices tab.
-Tapping on one will bring up group-level controls, such as on/off toggles for linked accessories.
+Tapping one will bring up group-level controls, such as on/off toggles for linked accessories.

 How to create routines with Alexa

 You can find more details in our separate routines guide.
-To build a routine in basic however:
+To build a routine in basic, however:

 - From the Routines menu, tap the plus icon in the upper-right.